Lauiskk/Lauiskk/README.md

 🔭 I’m currently working on my development as a dev in the front and back-end areas

-🌱 I’m currently learning Golang, soon will learn other back end stuff.
-I'm interested in C# and .net too.
+🌱 I’m currently learning Golang, soon will learn other languages like Ruby.
+I'm interested in C# and .net too, but now I want to learn Ruby.

 👯 Nowadays im working at Fitbak as a Back-end developer!